aluntzer/gtknodes/README.md

   heavily inspired by how nodes work in Blender.

-- I realize that there are lot of features you might want to see right now, such as  snap-to-grid, auto-layout,  zoomability or one thing I'd like to have in the near future: collapsible node groups (essentially a Node with a NodeView inside).
+- I realize that there are lot of features you might want to see right now, such as snap-to-grid, auto-layout, zoomability, or one thing I'd like to have in the near future: collapsible node groups (essentially a Node with a NodeView inside).
 All of this will have to wait bit, unfortunately, I'll be short on time for a while.
 I accept patches though :)

+# Licensing

+GtkNodes is released under the terms of the GNU Lesser General Public License, version 2.1 or, at your option, any later version, as published by the Free Software Foundation.

+Please, see the [`COPYING`](./COPYING) file for further information.